p-Cyan/Udacity_DeepRL_P2_Continuous_Control/REPORT.md

 During the training, the actor is updated by applying the chain rule to the expected return from the start distribution.
 The critic is updated as in Q-learning, ie it compares the expected return of the current state to the sum of the reward of the choosen action + the expected return of the next state.

 ### Code implementation
-The code used here is derived from the ddpg-pendulum project made by Udacity.
+The code for ddpg agent used here is derived from the ddpg-pendulum project made by Udacity.
 Since the model has to perform using multiple agents, it has been slightly adjusted for being used with the reacher environment. ( editted the code such that all agents simultaneously learn and update, and added noise among agents to ensure learning occurs)

 The code consists of:
 - model.py : This python file contains the model framework defined using pytorch.